 Vanessa Svihla, PhD, is an associate professor at the University of New Mexico (UNM) with appointments in the learning sciences and engineering, and she directs the Interaction and Disciplinary Design in Educational Activity (IDDEA) Lab.
 Dr. Svihla received her MS (Geology) and PhD (Science Education) from The University of Texas at Austin.
 She served in the Peace Corps and was a post-doctoral scholar at UC Berkeley.

 She draws inspiration from her own practice in fashion design and instructional design, as her research focuses on how people learn when they design.
 She is particularly interested in how people find and frame problems, and how these activities relate to identity, agency and creativity.

-Todd Hynson & Chen Qiu also help out on this project.
+Madalyn Wilson-Fetrow, Jordan O. James, Amber Gallup, Martin A. Watkins, Todd Hynson & Chen Qiu have worked on this project.

 Advisors & Peer thought partners